rohan-cce/Learn-and-Grow/README.md

 - 👂🏻 [Watched a Youtube video "How a cooperative conserved rainwater to grow a forest in a drought-prone Dharmapuri of Tamil Nadu"](https://www.youtube.com/watch?v=Xy9qdrD3uK0)
 - 👂🏻 [Watched a Youtube video "What If We Terraformed the Sahara Desert?"](https://www.youtube.com/watch?v=oH_OK6OGr80)
 - 👂🏻 [Watched a Youtube video "How can a small farmer earn Rs 15 lakh from multilayer farming?"](https://www.youtube.com/watch?v=FyOzeO6fQwI)
+- 📖📈 Book reading
   - 💰📈📖 Financial education ~ Read 10 pages in the book "HOW TO AVOID LOSS AND EARN CONSISTENTLY IN THE STOCK MARKET by PRASENJIT PAUL"
 ***
 </p></details>